Euonymus europaeus: Cultivation and uses

 It is a popular ornamental plant in gardens and parks due to its bright pink or purple fruits and attractive autumn colouring.

 In cultivation in the UK, the cultivar 'Red Cascade' has gained the Royal Horticultural Society's Award of Garden Merit.

-European spindle wood is very hard, and can be cut to a sharp point; it was used in the past for making spindles for wool-spinning and for butchers' skewers.
+European spindle wood is very hard, and can be cut to a sharp point.
+In the past it was used to make spindles for spinning wool and for butchers' skewers.

-Charcoal produced from this plant is seen as superior among artists due to its strength and density.
+Charcoal produced from this plant is held in high esteem among artists for its exceptional strength and density.

-Parts of the plant have been used medicinally.
-However, the fruit is poisonous, containing, amongst other substances, the alkaloids theobromine and caffeine, as well as a large number of much more toxic substances and an extremely bitter terpene.
-Poisonings are more common in young children, who are enticed by the brightly coloured fruits.
-Ingestion can result in liver and kidney damage and even death.
+Parts of the plant have been used for medicinal purposes.
+However, the fruit is poisonous and contains several toxic substances, including the alkaloids theobromine and caffeine, as well as a large number of much more toxic substances, including cardiac glycosides, and an extremely bitter terpene.
+Poisoning is more common in young children, who are attracted to the brightly coloured fruits.
+Ingesting them can result in liver and kidney damage, or even death.